nils-mathieu/piscine-rust/module-01.md

 Create a **function** that computes the smallest subslice whose sum is above a given treshold.
 When multiple sub-slices of the same length are above the treshold, the first one is returned.
-If no such slice is found, the empty slice is returned.
+If no such slice is found, the function panics.

 ```rust
 fn smallest_subslice(slice: &[u32], threshold: &u32) -> &[u32];